Arpenaz Base M Review (+ video) – a great budget car/tailgate tent

 This website is supported by our visitors.
 I sometimes earn affiliate commissions when you click through the links to affiliate partners and products, that I have selected manually and would or have bought myself – at no cost to you.

-One year later – it’s still the best car tent.
-I tested the Arpenaz Base M tailgate tent during our 11-day camping trip in Croatia with 2 days of rain and I’m very happy with it.
-If you consider its price ~130GBP / EUR, compared to other car tents (awnings) starting at 250 and going to several hundred, it’s a very good option if you want to test whether this kind of camping is for you.
+A year later – it’s still the best car tent.
+I tested the Arpenaz Base M during our 11 day camping trip in Croatia with 2 days of rain and I’m very happy with it.
+Considering its price ~130GBP / EUR, compared to other car tents (awnings) that start at 250 and go up to several hundred, it’s a very good option if you want to test if this type of camping is for you.
 Here’s my experience & review.

 Key information